-Women usually produce low levels of androgens, but hormonal changes related to their menstrual cycle can raise androgen levels and, consequently, trigger acne breakouts.
-For some women, acne persists throughout their cycle.
+Women usually produce low levels of androgens, but hormonal changes related to their menstrual cycle can raise androgen levels and trigger acne breakouts.
+For some women, acne persists beyond early adulthood.
 Even during perimenopause, when a woman’s body prepares for menopause, hormonal changes can continue to promote acne.

-Birth control pills that contain both the hormones estrogen and progesterone reduce functional androgen levels, thereby reducing sebum production and acne.
-Pills that contain only progesterone (the “mini-pill”) can actually make acne worse.
+Birth control pills that contain the hormones estrogen and progesterone reduce functional androgen levels, thereby reducing sebum production and acne.
+Pills that contain only progesterone (the “mini-pill”) can make acne worse.

-The Food and Drug Administration (FDA) has approved three types of birth control pills for acne treatment, and all have shown similar effectiveness in treating moderate acne.
+The Food and Drug Administration (FDA) has approved three types of birth control pills for acne treatment.
+All have shown similar effectiveness in treating moderate acne.
 While all contain the same form of estrogen, the forms of progesterone differ.
 The three approved pills are:

 - Ortho Tri-Cyclen combines estrogen with a synthetic form of progesterone, called a progestin.
 The progestin in this pill is norgestimate and is available in different levels.